When to Retire: The 4% Draw Down Rule

 “The problem with the 4% rule is that it can keep people working indefinitely,” Currin says.

 The key to surviving retirement with enough money, he says, is to be flexible and maintain a low-cost lifestyle.
 He recommends taking a common sense approach and adjusting withdrawal rates as needed.
-That means creating a plan that works for you for when it’s acceptable to splurge and when you have to cut back to ensure your savings don’t run out.
+That means creating a plan that works for you for when it’s acceptable to splurge and when you have to cut back to ensure the funds in your savings account don’t run out.

 “If we can get people to admit that their money won’t last forever unless they manage it properly, that’s already half the battle,” D’Arruda says.